 At ESL Explorer, we are contacted every day by students from all over the world looking to study abroad.
-The number one cause of stress for most of these students is the study visa because the process to acquire a study visa/permit differs from country to country.
-However, the one similarity between all governments no matter where you're going, is that they just want proof you are trustworthy and that you'll follow the rules.
+The number one cause of stress for most of these students is the study visa because the process to get a study visa/permit differs from country to country.
+However, the one similarity between all governments no matter what country, is that they just want proof that you are accepted by a school and you can financially support yourself during your studies.

 Some countries do not require a study visa when planning to study for six months or less.
 However, this depends on your citizenship and where you are going.
 If you are required to get a study visa, students are usually asking themselves the same five questions.